 What we like: Many manufacturers leave you to guess about the equivalent weight of their bands.
 Black Mountain tells you.
 We like that.
 These bands range from lightweight (yellow, 2-4 pounds) to heavyweight (red, 25-30 pounds).

 Flaws: The exercise ‘guide’ is nothing to write home about.
-Also, anytime handles are involved (as they are here) you need to be sure to inspect the band/handle connection before each use.
-If you notice it’s compromised in any way don’t use them.
+And the handles need to be inspected before each use in case they’re compromised.

 6. TheraBand CLX Resistance Band

-This is a single resistance band with multiple loops along its length.
+The TheraBand CLX is a single resistance band with multiple loops along its length.
 These different loops provide a range of exercise options.
-Essentially, they allow you to use the band either as a mini band to produce limb-against-limb resistance, or as a longer band you can attach to a fixed object.
 It’s the kind of versatility we like to see and means you don’t have to carry around multiple bands.

-What we like: We like that the resistance here is fairly mild.
+What we like: We like that the resistance here is relatively mild.
 That makes them a good choice for older folks.
-We like that the single band provides myriad exercise options.
-And lots of folks will appreciate that the band is latex-free.
+And we like that the single band provides myriad exercise options.

 7. Canway Pull Up Bands

 Canway makes high-quality resistance bands that will satisfy users of different experience levels.
 These loop bands provide a full range of exercise options and make ideal additions to your home gym.
-Use them as mini bands or to provide a bit of a boost during pullups or as a way to enhance your yoga routine.
+Use them as mini bands or to provide a bit of a boost during pullups.

 What we like: We appreciate that the bands are not just color-coded they’re different widths.
-That way there’s no mistaking which weight you’re using.
-The bands are also very durable and you should not have a problem with them rolling up during leg exercises.
+The bands are also very durable, and you should not have a problem with them rolling up during leg exercises.

 8. Dynapro Exercise Resistance Bands

-Tube bands like this allow you to obtain a full body workout with little muss or fuss.
-You can use them to produce limb-against-limb resistance or you can attach them to or around another object and pull against that.
-With a range of weights available you can start out easy and gradually increase the intensity of your workout.
+Tube bands like this allow you to obtain a full-body workout with little muss or fuss.
+With a range of weights available, you can start out easy and gradually increase the intensity of your workout.

 What we like: We like the comfort afforded by the grips.
 We like that the different weights allow you to get the workout that’s right for you.
-All the way from beginner to experienced.
-And we really appreciate that 1 year manufacturer’s warranty.
+And we really appreciate that 1-year manufacturer’s warranty.

 9. Serious Steel 41″ Assisted Pull-up Band

-Serious Steel offers 7 different resistance band packages.
-The bands range in weight from 5 – 120 pounds so there’s something for every strength and experience level.
-They’re made from premium latex and are unlikely to snap unless you apply Herculean force to them.
-They’re also versatile and can be used either as mini bands or as longer bands to attach to outside objects.
+Serious Steel offers seven different resistance band packages.
+The bands range in weight from 5 – 120 pounds, so there’s something for every strength and experience level.
+They’re made from premium latex and are unlikely to snap.

 What we like: There’s no doubt these are tough, effective resistance bands.
 We like that the upper end is 120 pounds.
-That makes this set a good choice for those looking for an intense, but low-impact, workout.
-They’re some of the best bands out there for doing assisted pull ups.
-A big plus.
+That makes this set a good choice for those looking for an intense, but low-impact workout.

 Flaws: They tend to start fraying after a month or so of regular use.
 Nothing serious but not what we expected for the price.